2016 Nicky Rackard Cup: Teams

+General Information

 Round 1

 All eight teams play in Round 1.

 Round 2A

 Contested by the four winners of Round 1.

 Round 2B

 Contested by the four losers of Round 1.

 Quarter-finals

 The two losers of round 2A (who won a match and lost a match) play the two winners of round 2B (who lost a match and won a match).
 These two matches are referred to as quarter-finals.

 Semi-finals

 The winners of round 2A play the winners of the two quarter-finals.

 Final

 Christy Ring/Nicky Rackard Relegation/Promotion

 The bottom team in this year's Christy Ring Cup (tier 2) plays the winner of this year's Nicky Rackard Cup (tier 3).

 Nicky Rackard/Lory Meagher play-offs

 Bottom play-off

 Contested by the two losers from round 2B.
 Both these teams lost their first two matches.

 Relegation/Promotion play-off

 The bottom team in this year's Nicky Rackard Cup (tier 3) plays the winner of this year's Lory Meagher Cup (tier 4).